martinpaljak/martinpaljak/README.md

 NFC/NDEF and [FIDO/WebAuthn](https://github.com/martinpaljak/FIDO2) are topics where you can expect developments in 2023/2024

 There are also historical bits and pieces related to generic smart cards (PC/SC, CCID) and crypto with Java/JavaScript/PKCS#11 and Estonian eID and identity (OpenID etc) in general.

+When it comes to [Estonian eID](https://www.id.ee), most of what I worked on has been continued by others: [@OpenSC](https://github.com/OpenSC) (open source PKCS#11 and native platform crypto drivers for smart cards), [@web-eid](https://github.com/web-eid) (modern WebExtensions based authentication and signing for desktop browsers) and [@open-eid](https://github.com/open-eid) (ages ago I pushed Estonia to publish (most of) it's eID client software as open source)

 Feel free to [ping me directly (linkedin)](https://www.linkedin.com/in/martinpaljak/) if you have any questions!